Active users of Roam Research interested in learning new techniques and workflows that will help them connect and organise their ideas

 You then combine these Evergreen notes into sequences.
 Each note can belong to multiple lines of thought.
 Connecting them together easily allows you to create outlines for articles, papers, or other forms of knowledge work.
 By using this core collection of beliefs as a starting point to build arguments and logical conclusions, you're never faced with a blank page.
 Realisations emerge from the bottom up.

 My system is not an ideal or universal template.
 It certainly has flaws I'm oblivious to and will learn over time.
-If you notice potential flaws, I would love to hear your thoughts only if you've been working in a Zettelkasten for 6+ months and creating public-facing work with it.
 It may not fit what you want and need from a system.
 But taken with a grain of salt, this post may give you ideas for your own Roam-based Zettelkasten.

 The easiest way to show you this system is to walk you through it.
 I've recorded a quick video tour here, but you can also find the written version below.

 Anatomy of an Evergreen Note

 Zettels in my system are called Evergreens.
 Evergreens each have their own page.
 Their titles begin with the ✱ symbol and make a declarative statement – a single sentence that captures the main thesis.